 So while having a public liability policy in place is not a legal requirement, taking out public liability insurance is a sensible move if you own a shop, pub or office, for example, or work in a trade that requires you to enter a customer's premises.

 And whatever type of business you own, taking out public liability insurance could save you from going under due to the legal costs and compensation payments arising from an accident.

 For more information about a business insurance policy specifically tailored for tradesmen, check out our tradesman insurance page.

 For more details of public liability insurance for self employed workers, meanwhile, try our public liability insurance self-employed page.

 Public liability insurance costs depend on several factors.
 The insurer will look at the the size of your business and the type of work you do, gauge the level of risk you present and determine the amount of cover you require – and how much premium to charge.

 The premium will be much lower for a small business owner working from home with few visits from clients, than for a plumber who regularly enters the home of their clients and carries out repairs.

 How do I take out public liability insurance?

-To find out more about public liability insurance, get the answers to your frequently asked questions, or simply to demystify the jargon used in the business insurance industry, please visit one of the pages below.
+To find out more about public liability insurance, including the answers to a range of frequently asked questions, please visit the pages below.